An employee just told you: “I heard you’re selling the business.”

 2. Control the source

 Where is the leak coming from?
-If it’s identifiable — a buyer who talked, an indiscreet professional — shut it down immediately.
+If it’s identifiable — a buyer who talked, an indiscreet professional — contain it immediately: remind the parties of their confidentiality obligations, suspend access to the file if necessary, and bring communications back to a single channel.

 If it’s a buildup of suspicions with no clear source, control comes through communication (step 3).